tinacms/tina.io/content/guides/tinacms/contextual-drafts/guide.md

 export default App
 ```

-Now when an editor logs in they will enter preview-mode and be able to contextually edit draft documents.
+Now when an editor logs in they will enter preview-mode and contextually edit draft documents.